DongDongSunny/tron-deployment/docker/private_net/README_PRIVATE_NET.md

 **Common Settings**

-For all configurations, you need to set `node.p2p.version, block.maintenanceTimeInterval, block.proposalExpireTime` to the same value and `node.discovery.enable = true`.
+For all configurations, you need to set `node.p2p.version` to the same value and `node.discovery.enable = true`.
 ```
 node {
  p2p {
     version = 1 # 11111: mainnet; 20180622: nilenet; others for private networks.
   }
   ...
-}

-block = {
-  maintenanceTimeInterval = 21600000 # default is 6 hours
-  proposalExpireTime = 259200000 # default is 3 days
 }

 node.discovery = {